Taritsyn/BundleTransformer/src/BundleTransformer.JsMin/readme.txt

-   BundleTransformer.JsMin contains one minifier-adapter for minification of JS code - `CrockfordJsMinifier`. `CrockfordJsMinifier` is based on the C# port of Douglas Crockford's JSMin (https://github.com/douglascrockford/JSMin) version of March 29, 2013.
+   BundleTransformer.JsMin contains one minifier-adapter for minification of JS code - `CrockfordJsMinifier`. `CrockfordJsMinifier` is based on the C# port of Douglas Crockford's JSMin (https://github.com/douglascrockford/JSMin) version of October 30, 2019.

    =============
    RELEASE NOTES
    =============
-   JSMin for .NET was updated to version 2.0.0.
+   Added support of the JSMin version of October 30, 2019.

    ====================
    POST-INSTALL ACTIONS